deepakjois/hs-gchart/README.md

 ## Installation

-Coming Soon
+    cabal install hs-gchart

 ## Getting Started

 These examples below are available in `examples/Examples.hs` in the source tarball.
-All examples are taking from [this article](http://24ways.org/2007/tracking-christmas-cheer-with-google-charts)
+All examples are taken from [this article](http://24ways.org/2007/tracking-christmas-cheer-with-google-charts)

 For examples 1 and 2, the following code is common